El-Requedaddy/Proyecto-Roguelike-Unity/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-In order to execute this project it is needed to download the unity generates .exe.
+In order to execute this project it is needed to download the unity generated .exe's.
-The link to the exectuable is the following: https://drive.google.com/file/d/1s0uv58padLk0aRHj3osZfxEcvVjAEwLT/view?usp=drive_link
+The link to the exectuable is the following: https://drive.google.com/file/d/1s0uv58padLk0aRHj3osZfxEcvVjAEwLT/view?usp=drive_link.
 The link contains two versions.
 The normal version will be used to play as expected from a normal player, the alternative version allows you to be invulnerable so you can test and see the procedurally generated dungeon.